RIGHT HANDED PITCHER

 Perez was eligible for the Rule 5 draft after the 2013 season and wasn’t selected.
 The Pirates sent him back to West Virginia, where he spent the season in the bullpen.
 He made significant progress with his control, but the bottom fell out of his K rate and he had more hits allowed than innings pitched.
 He had trouble with left-handed hitters, who posted an OPS of .768 against him, compared with .663 by right-handed hitters.

 Perez just turned 22 at the end of the 2014 season, but he’s had three shots at low A and has yet to put up better than mediocre numbers.
 He seems to have stuff that’s good, but not good enough to dominate by itself, and only passable command.
-It’s hard to see him developing into a prospect at this point.
+The Pirates nevertheless will give him a shot at Bradenton.

 |Baseball Reference — Minors